Apple to launch iPhone SE 3 in Q1 2022 with LCD display

-San Francisco, Oct 22 (IANS) Cupertino-based tech giant Apple is reportedly planning to launch a new iPhone SE model with an LCD display, upgraded connectivity and internals in 2022.
+San Francisco: Cupertino-based tech giant Apple is reportedly planning to launch a new iPhone SE model with an LCD display, upgraded connectivity and internals in 2022.

 The new phone will have the new chipset -- the 5nm A15 Bionic, adding support for 5G networks.
 Price-wise, the phone is expected to cost the same as the iPhone SE (2020) in China and around the world -- CNY3, $299 or $399, reports GSMArena.